IleanaEscobar/OpenWeatherMap/README.md

 Create a client and then call one of the exposed methods.
 ```
 const OpenWeather = require('openweathermapwrapper')
-const forecast = new OpenWeather('Api key') //Unique client code used for identification and authorization purposes.
+const forecast = new OpenWeather('21b4c98c81ab5911942bb0d6fd5ee4c7') //Unique client code used for identification and authorization purposes.
 Contact OpenWeather to receive an API key.

 forecast
 		.location('London')
+                .details(true)
+                .excludeDay(true)
+                .imperial(true)
+                .details(true) // Boolean value (true or false) that specifies whether or not to include a truncated version of the forecasts object or the full object (details = true)
                 .language("ru")
-				.metric(true)					// Boolean value (true or false) that specifies to return the data in either metric (=true) or imperial units
-				.details(true)					// Boolean value (true or false) that specifies whether or not to include a truncated version of the forecasts object or the full object (details = true)
 				.get()
 				.then(res => {
 					console.log(res)